 But my initial dread was unfounded.
 Arashi was just…well, Arashi, when they faced Japanese media.
 Many noted too how they wore casual clothes (the same clothes they wore in the video announcement) and not the too-rigid and formal black suits that their colleagues have worn in their own press conferences.
 They also stood on a small platform just a few meters separated from the press creating quite an informal, accessible atmosphere.
 And… they were mostly smiling and light-hearted.
 It was very Arashi.

 How could they be calm, collected and even managed to trade jokes with the reporters when they were making a major career move that would break their fans’ hearts?
 But imagine if they were looking severe, gaunt and broken–how would we feel too?
 It would have been double the heartache.
 Their demeanor, I realize now, was meant to soften the blow.
-They had to be strong for everyone because if there’s anyone who realize the impact of the decision they have made, it’s the five of them, but most especially Riida.
+They had to be strong for everyone because if there’s anyone who realizes the impact of the decision they have made, it’s the five of them, but most especially Riida.
 And I’m sure the other four didn’t want to burden him any further by making him feel guilty.
 As it is, Riida must have been burdened with the life of an idol and being Arashi’s leader for the past 20 years he didn’t need additional load on his shoulders (thankfully he’s not nadegata like Sho).

 The presscon did not only explain the “why” (Riida wants to live a life free from “idol rules”), but it also made everyone understand the process that each of them took to reach this decision.
 As Sho and Nino emphasized, this was not Riida’s decision alone, it was a collective one.